Table of Contents

 Why should you invest in cryptocurrency?

-The current global crypto market cap is $849.43B.
-There are 9,314 active cryptocurrencies and about 300 million cryptocurrency users worldwide.
+The current global crypto market cap is $1.79T.
+There are over 8000 active cryptocurrencies and about 300 million cryptocurrency users worldwide.
 Despite the hits suffered by cryptocurrency in 2022, the industry is still valuable and working towards its goal of offering an alternate path to fiat currency and simultaneously working with fiat to make financial stability accessible to more people.

 When it comes to investing, Benjamin Graham, Famous Economist and Father of Value Investing, sums it up best - “The best way to measure your investing success is not by whether you’re beating the market but by whether you’ve put in place a financial plan and a behavioural discipline that are likely to get you where you want to go.”

 Q: What are the two essential factors to consider before investing in cryptocurrency?

 A: The two essential factors to consider before investing in cryptocurrency are your budget and risk tolerance.